stan-alam/middleware/hapi/inAction/chap01/notes.md

 **Configuration-Driven Features:**

 hapi ethos is configuration-over-code, meaning that there aren't a lot of methods to remember to perform commonly required tasks, such as managing file uploads to a server.
-Instead complex behaviors are
+Instead complex behaviors are wrapped into simple configuration-driven APIs.

+Implementing Hapi reduces boilerplate code.
+It's open source. **It's battle tested**.
+Used by large companies such PayPal, Yahoo, Mozilla, Disney.

+##1.1.2 What kind of framework is hapijs?

+*Opinionated frameworks* reduce the number of decisions required of you by making the decisions for you up front and then providing useful behavior without writing much code, think of Ruby Rails.
+With *Opinionated frameworks* you trade convenience for flexibility.
+Opinionated frameworks are rigid, and often monolithic, offering a lot of features in one single library.
+The software dictates your configuration.
+While hapi is less imposing but does have many features out of the box. **The code